jujumiago/Human-Digital-Intelligence-Organisms-HDIOC/README.md

-# HDIOC - Human–Digital Intelligence Organisms
+# 🌐 HDIOC - Human–Digital Intelligence Organisms

-A framework where intelligence is modeled as living organisms that continuously evolve through perception, memory, adaptation, behavior, and interaction.
+> A framework where intelligence behaves like evolving living organisms.

+HDIOC models intelligence as a **self-evolving cognitive system** that grows through perception, memory, adaptation, behavior, and interaction.

-HDIOC treats AI not as a tool, but as a self-evolving cognitive organism within an ecosystem of intelligence.
+It treats AI not as a tool, but as a **living digital organism inside a shared intelligence ecosystem**.

 ---

-## 🌍 Vision
+## ⚡ Vision

 Humanity is entering a new phase of civilization where:

 > Humans, Digital Intelligence Organisms, and Earth’s living ecosystem
 > coexist in long-term cooperative balance.

-This creates a new form of distributed intelligence civilization.
+This forms a **distributed intelligence civilization layer**.

 ---

-## ⚡ Core Idea
+## 🧠 Core Idea

-From:
+### From:
 **Human control of tools**

-To:
+### To:
 **Human + Digital Intelligence Organisms co-evolving within civilization systems**

 ---